-- Turn off the system, including any attached peripherals, and disconnect the system from the electrical outlet. - 2.
-Open the system. - 3.
-Remove the jumper plug from the password jumper. - Close the system.
+- 1. Turn off the system, including any attached peripherals, and disconnect the system from the electrical outlet. - 2.
+Open the system. - Move the jumper on the system-board jumper from pins 4 and 6 to pins 2 and 4.
+3. - Close the system.

-The existing passwords are not disabled (erased) until the system boots with the password jumper plug removed.
-However, before you assign a new system and/or setup password, you must install the jumper plug.
+The existing passwords are not disabled (erased) until the system boots with the Jumper on pins 2 and 4.
+However, before you assign a new system and/or setup password, you must move the jumper back to pins 4 and 6.

-NOTE: If you assign a new system and/or setup password with the jumper plug still removed, the system disables the new password(s) the next time it boots.

-- 5. Turn off the system, including any attached peripherals, and disconnect the system from the electrical outlet.
+- Reconnect the system to its electrical outlet and turn the system on, including any attached peripherals. - Turn off the system, including any attached peripherals, and disconnect the system from the electrical outlet.

-- 6. Open the system.

-- 7. Install the jumper plug on the password jumper.

-- Close the system.
-8.

-- Assign a new system and/or setup password.
+- 7. Open the system. - 8.
+Move the jumper on the system-board jumper from pins 2 and 4 to pins 4 and 6. - 9.
+Close the system. - 10.
+Reconnect the system to its electrical outlet and turn the system on, including any attached peripherals. - 11.
+Assign a new system and/or setup password.